dansmyers/CSProjectStudio/README.md

 #### What do I need to do to get an A?

-Do the things you know you're supposed to do.
+The entire concept of ungrading means that their can't be a formula for earning a particular grade.
+However, if you do the things you know you're supposed to do, I have no doubt that you'll have both a good experience in the course and be able to give yourself an honestly positive self-evaluation.

 - Complete meaningful work for every sprint.
 Don't have any sprints where you fail to accomplish anything.